mochatech1725/scholarship-scraper2/docs/mysql-migration-guide.md

 ## Rollback
 If needed, you can revert by:
-1. Updating scrapers to use DynamoDB again
+1. All scrapers now use MySQL
-2. Removing MySQL dependencies
+2. Database connections are unified
-3. Keeping existing DynamoDB tables intact
+3. DynamoDB tables have been decommissioned